STAR-RG/paste/README.md

 # PASTE
-Artifacts for the PASTE project on test-parallelization.
+Artefacts for the PASTE project on test-parallelization.

 PASTE implementation
 --------------------